lucasmouilleron/stupidCMS/README.md

 Compiled Stupid Pages Caching (CSPC)
 ------------------------------------
 - Compiled `Stupid Pages` are _cached_ for performance optimization
+- The cache engine is selectable in `/config.php`
 - Three engines are available :
-- The cache engine is selectable in `/config.php`
     - _None_ cache engine : no cache, all pages and contents are loaded from original files (not recommended)
     - _File_ cache engine : cache files are located in `/__cache`
     - _Redis_ cache engine : redis port is configurable in `___stupid/libs/stupidDefinitions.php`
-- Tip : If new contents are not visible, run `Clear Cache` from the `Stupid Backend`
+- Tip : If new contents are not visible, run `Clear` from the `Stupid Backend`
-- Tip : In `DEV_MODE`, the cache is disabled
+- Tip : In `DEVELOPMENT_MODE`, the cache is disabled

 Stupid Backend (SB)
 -------------------